Edward George Bootle-Wilbraham, 2nd Earl of Lathom1

 Consanguinity Index=0.0%

-Edward George Bootle-Wilbraham, 2nd Earl of Lathom was born on 26 October 1864.1 He was the son of Sir Edward Bootle-Wilbraham, 1st Earl of Lathom and Lady Alice Villiers.1 He married Lady Wilma Pleydell-Bouverie, daughter of William Pleydell-Bouverie, 5th Earl of Radnor and Helen Matilda Chaplin, on 15 August 1889.1 He died on 15 March 1910 at age 45.1
+Edward George Bootle-Wilbraham, 2nd Earl of Lathom was born on 26 October 1864.1 He was the son of Edward Bootle-Wilbraham, 1st Earl of Lathom and Lady Alice Villiers.1 He married Lady Wilma Pleydell-Bouverie, daughter of William Pleydell-Bouverie, 5th Earl of Radnor and Helen Matilda Chaplin, on 15 August 1889.1 He died on 15 March 1910 at age 45.1

-Edward George Bootle-Wilbraham, 2nd Earl of Lathom was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Major in 1896 in the service of the Royal Horse Guards.1 He succeeded to the title of 2nd Earl of Lathom, co.
-Lancaster [U.K., 1880] on 19 November 1898.1 He succeeded to the title of 3rd Baron Skelmersdale [U.K., 1880] on 19 November 1898.1 He had two other daughters.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Commander in the Royal Navy Volunteer Reserve (Liverpool Division.)2 He gained the rank of Major in the Royal Horse Guards.2 He gained the rank of Major in 1896 in the Royal Horse Guards.1 He held the office of Justice of the Peace (J.P.) for Lancashire.2 He succeeded as the 2nd Earl of Lathom, co.
+Lancaster [U.K., 1880] on 19 November 1898.1 He succeeded as the 3rd Baron Skelmersdale, of Skelmersdale, co.
+Lancaster [U.K., 1828] on 19 November 1898.1 He gained the rank of Major and Honorary Lieutenant-Colonel in the Lancashire Hussars.2

 Children of Edward George Bootle-Wilbraham, 2nd Earl of Lathom and Lady Wilma Pleydell-Bouverie